takaebato/rack-dev_insight/INSTALLATION_GUIDE.md

 For other OS, see [instruction in bindgen](https://rust-lang.github.io/rust-bindgen/requirements.html).

+## Need Help?

 If you encounter any troubles during the installation or have any questions, please feel free to reach out.
 You can open an issue here on GitHub or contact us directly.
 We welcome your feedback and are happy to assist!